CallMeHein/Auto-Western-Highway/README.md

 - separate terminal window to log this script's decisions.
 The in-game chat is currently useless because of the flood of Baritone's logs.
   - allow the user to write commands which will be executed in the in-game chat?
 Depending on client/active modules, you may not have full control over the in-game chat.
-- no longer depend on #goto and #build with relative coordinates.
-Instead, keep track of the latest highway coordinates and work with those.
-Should reduce Baritone getting stuck